-Veincare is very conscious of cosmesis and accordingly depending on the patient’s age the incisions are planned in such a way that stitches are not required.
+Vein Care is very conscious of cosmesis.
+Depending on the patient’s age, the incisions are planned in such a way that stitches are not required.
 The incisions are closed by steristrips.
 After one week of procedure the steristrips are removed.

-It is important to be aware that none of these treatments offer a foolproof cure for varicose veins, which are by their nature chronic and prone to recurrence.
+It is important to be aware that none of these treatments offers a foolproof cure for varicose veins, which are, by their nature, chronic and prone to recurrence.
 Early treatment can help avert costly and debilitating complications including stains, dermatitis, thrombophlebitis, leg ulcers and other venous diseases.